Main Menu » Cells » Structures » Membranes » Membranes 6

 Endocytosis >

-The internalization of material occurs by a process called endocytosis in which extracellular material is captured in a single, membrane-bound structure called a vesicle which is derived from the plasma membrane.
+The internalization of material occurs by a process called endocytosis, by which the plasma membrane folds inwards, capturing extracellular material in a single, membrane-bound structure called a vesicle.
 The vesicle and its contents are transported into the cell.
 Endocytosis can occur by a receptor-mediated mechanism or by a nonselective process called pinocytosis.

 Exocytosis >

-The release of material from a cell (e.g., glandular secretion or transport across an epithelium, as here) occurs by exocytosis in which membrane-bound vesicles migrate to the cell surface, fuse with the plasma membrane and release their contents to the exterior.
+The release of material from a cell (e.g., glandular secretion or transport across an epithelium, as here) occurs by exocytosis, by which vesicles migrate to the cell surface, fuse with the plasma membrane and release their contents to the exterior.
 In addition to the movement of materials, endocytosis and exocytosis are the means by which the cell recycles its plasma membrane.

 Loose connective tissue